sysfce2/godot-docs/classes/class_string.rst

 :ref:`String<class_String>` **reverse**\ (\ ) |const|

 Returns the copy of this string in reverse order.
+This operation works on unicode codepoints, rather than sequences of codepoints, and may break things like compound letters or emojis.

 .. rst-class:: classref-item-separator